Equiangular lines via matrix projection: Introduction

 \section{Introduction}

-Given $n$ lines $l_1, \ldots, l_n$ passing through the origin in $\R^r$, we say that they are \emph{equiangular} if for all $i \neq j$, the acute angle between $l_i$ and $l_j$ is the same.
-If we choose a unit vector $v_i$ along each line $l_i$, an equivalent definition is that there exists $\alpha \in [0,1)$ such that $|\inprod{v_i}{v_j}| = \alpha$ for all $i \neq j$, in which case $\arccos(\alpha)$ is the \emph{common angle} between any pair of lines.
-Moreover, this latter definition extends naturally to complex lines in $\C^r$.
-Large sets of equiangular lines arise naturally in a wide variety of different areas including elliptic geometry \cite{HS47, B53}, the theory of polytopes \cite{C73}, frame theory \cite{HS03, CKP13, HC17}, and perhaps more surprisingly, quantum theory \cite{Z11, RBSC04, FHS17, FS19, CFS02, FS03, S21} with connections to algebraic number theory and Hilbert's twelfth problem \cite{B17, AFMY17, AFMY20}.
-Moreover, Godsil and Royle \cite{GR01} consider the question of determining the maximum number of equiangular lines in $\R^r$ to be one of the founding problems of algebraic graph theory.
+Given $n$ lines $l_1, \ldots, l_n$ passing through the origin in $\R^r$, we say that they are \emph{equiangular} if there exists a \emph{common angle} $\theta \in (0, \pi/2]$ such that for all $i \neq j$, the acute angle between $l_i$ and $l_j$ is $\theta$.
+If we choose a unit vector $v_i$ along each line $l_i$, an equivalent definition is that $|\inprod{v_i}{v_j}| = \cos(\theta)$ for all $i \neq j$, and this latter definition extends to complex lines in $\C^r$.
+Large sets of equiangular lines have been studied for over 75 years, arising naturally in a wide variety of different areas including elliptic geometry \cite{HS47, B53}, the theory of polytopes \cite{C73}, frame theory \cite{HS03, CKP13, HC17}, the theory of Banach spaces \cite{B19, KLL83, FS17, DL23}, and perhaps more surprisingly, quantum information theory \cite{Z11, RBSC04, FHS17, FS19, CFS02, FS03} with connections to algebraic number theory and Hilbert's twelfth problem \cite{B17, AFMY17, AFMY20, ABGHM22}.
+Moreover, determining the maximum number of equiangular lines in $\R^r$ is considered to be one of the founding problems of algebraic graph theory \cite{GR01} and it is well known due to the absolute bound (see \cite{LS73}) that the answer cannot be larger than $\binom{r+1}{2}$, which is tight up to a multiplicative constant.

-In this paper, we use orthogonal projections of matrices with respect to the Frobenius inner product in order to obtain bounds on various parameters of a collection of equiangular lines, such as eigenvalues/eigenvectors of a corresponding Gram matrix or the maximum degree of a corresponding graph.
-Moreover, our bounds are tight for maximum-sized collections of lines and they allow us to obtain strong upper bounds on the number of real or complex equiangular lines in a given dimension with a given angle.
-Using the connection between equiangular lines and graphs, we also obtain tight bounds on eigenvalues of the adjacency matrix of a regular graph, which can be seen as an extension of the Alon-Boppana theorem to dense graphs.
-In addition, we use orthogonal projection to obtain a strengthening of the Welch bound from coding theory.